How I Met My Brother

 That's how I met my brother.

-A few moments later, he did let me go, and that was how I learned how to ride a bicycle.
+A few moments later, he let me go, and that was how I learned to ride a bicycle.
 I did fall from my first bicycle ride and suffered a few scratches, but I've learned.

 my brother and I